Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 ## Level 5

+**Problem description:**

+> The password for the next level is stored in the only human-readable file in the inhere directory.
+> Tip: if your terminal is messed up, try the “reset” command.

 **Solution:**
 The problem says the flag is in the only human-readable file in the inhere directory.
 First, we go into the directory: